The Food Bank is partnering with local organizations for the Community Garden Initiative. We are grateful for the support of our partners:

 HOW DOES THE COMMUNITY GARDEN INITIATIVE WORK?

-- Second Harvest is collaborating with community-based organizations to create sustainable community gardens.
+- The Food Bank is collaborating with community-based organizations to create sustainable community gardens.
 The premise of our work is to create a ‘template’ that addresses the barriers citizens come up against when they want to create one.
 An experienced community gardens project manager/mentor/educator will assist in the planning, introduction and development, managing resident volunteers, cultivating and harvesting produce yields.
 Primary to each project will be the training of neighborhood families who will actively participate in growing and maintaining their own sustainable garden that will produce healthy and nutritious food, year-round to supplement every meal.
 Residents will be provided with the lot, tools, seed, water and all other resources needed to start the community garden, in addition to receiving education and guidance along the way – to ensure that the garden is successfully installed, planted, and cared for.

-- Second Harvest is working with established community gardens and small farms across north Florida, encouraging them to grow fruits and vegetables for food insecure families.
+- The Food Bank is working with established community gardens and small farms across north Florida, encouraging them to grow fruits and vegetables for food insecure families.
 Using Square Foot Gardening techniques it is possible for a 4'x4' garden bed to provide 16 heads of lettuce, 1 head of broccoli, cabbage and cauliflower, 4 bunches of beet greens and associated beets as well as 8 bunches of Swiss chard, 32 carrots, 32 radishes and 5 pounds of peas.
 If you know of a community garden that would be interested in this opportunity, please call us at: 904.365.4144 or email us at email@example.com.

 WHAT TYPE OF FUNDING IS REQUIRED FOR THE COMMUNITY GARDEN INITIATIVE?